Data Alerts

 3. Alert Destination

-Setting up Data Alert
+Set up Data Alerts

 To start creating an alert, select Data Alert from the menu icon of the report > click Data Alert > Create new alert: